KrishnaAggarwal2003/Kuramoto_model/README.md

 # Kuramoto Model Simulation

-This document describes a Python implementation of the Kuramoto Model in a Jupyter Notebook.
+This [code.ipynb](https://github.com/KrishnaAggarwal2003/Kuramoto_model/blob/main/code.ipynb) describes a Python implementation of the Kuramoto Model in a Jupyter Notebook.
 The `.ipynb` file contains object-oriented programming (OOP) code for the Kuramoto Model and produces three output plots.

 ## Instructions: